Atlas Golf Cart Reviews: Price, Problems & Verdict

 The real appeal is not only seat count.
 It is that Atlas keeps the same core equipment on the bigger cart:

-This is the Atlas to choose only if you really want both things at once:
+This is the Atlas to choose only if you really want all three things at once:

 Atlas Pricing, Battery Options, and Warranty: Read the Fine Print